Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   spack spec zlib
   ```

   This will try to concretize the package and its dependencies. `clingo`, Spack's concretizer, is needed for this.
-If one calls this command the very first time, a bootstrapping process is triggered that install `clingo`.
+If one calls this command the very first time, a bootstrapping process is triggered that installs `clingo`.

 ## 2. Package Installation/Management with Spack